mmomtchev/Forez/README.md

 # Conclusion

-Although this paper fails to establish a definite link between the name of the village of Kondofrey and the Count of Forez, it definitely establishes Guy IV as another very strong potential candidate.
+Although this paper fails to establish a definite link between the name of the village of Kondofrey and the Count of Forez, it adds new potential candidates - the most probable of which is Guy IV.

-It also clarifies the existing confusion about the numbering scheme for Counts of Forez, by linking mentions in all primary sources to a well-identified member of the Forez family - or discounting them as fictitious with an eventual theory on how this mistake was made in the first place.
+It also clarifies the existing confusion about the numbering scheme for Counts of Forez, by linking mentions in all primary sources to a well-identified member of the Forez family - or discounting them as fictitious.

 # Primary Sources